Central Virginia Community College, a two-year institution established as a member of the

 comprised of representatives of the cities and counties within the school's jurisdiction.
 Though supported

 primarily by State funds, the College is partially financed by contributions from area governments, the

 Federal Government, businesses, individuals, and student tuition.

-of Colleges and Schools to award associate degrees.
+Colleges to award associate degrees, diplomas and certificates.
 Contact the Commission on Colleges at 1866 Southern

 Lane, Decatur, Georgia 30033-4097 or call 404-679-4500, or visit www.sacscoc.org

 for questions about the accreditation of Central Virginia Community College.
 The Commission on Colleges should be